PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 In the above Python script, the following steps are executed:

-(1) Instantiate the `create_pipeline` to create a Document Scene Information Extraction v3 pipeline object: Specific parameter descriptions are as follows:
+(1) Instantiate the `create_pipeline` to create a PP-ChatOCRv3-doc pipeline object: Specific parameter descriptions are as follows:

 | Parameter | Description | Default | Type |
 |-|-|-|-|